library(mlr3)

 lrn_rpart

-* Model: -
+• Model: -

-* Parameters: xval=0
+• Parameters: xval=0

-* Predict Types: [response], prob
+• Predict Types: [response] and prob

-* Properties: importance, missings, multiclass, selected_features,
+• Properties: importance, missings, multiclass, selected_features, twoclass,

-twoclass, weights
+and weights

 # create custom resampling strategy